cariad/rolumns/docs/source/cook-book/translating.rst

 Code Sample
 -----------

-This code is identical to :doc:`the Flat Table example <flat>` except for the :class:`Source` being passed into the *Email* column.
+This code is similar to :doc:`the Flat Table example <flat>` except for the :class:`Source` being passed into the *Email* column.
 In the previous example, we passed in only the path; this is shorthand for a :class:`Source` with only a path.
 Now, we pass in both the path and translator as a :class:`Source` instance.

 .. testcode::